jhollist/jhollist.github.io/cv.md

 Jan 2007 – Nov 2016
   : Adjunct Assistant Professor, University of Rhode Island, Department of Natural Resources Science, Kingston, RI

       - Team taught in alternating Spring Semesters, with Dr. Peter V. August, Ecology of Fragmented Landscapes (NRS 534) a graduate level [seminar course in Landscape Ecology](http://www.edc.uri.edu/nrs/classes/nrs534/).
 Course included readings and group discussion of the concepts and principles of landscape ecology.
+Team taught with Drs.
+Rachel Schwartz and Harrison Dekker, [Special Topics in R](https://rhodyrstats.github.io/special_topics_in_r).
 Also team taught with Drs.
 Peter V August and Adam Smith, a [scientific computing survey course](http://scicomp2014.edc.uri.edu) focusing on R, version control, and reproducible research.
 Provided guest lecture on R in CSC 592 Programming For Scientists during Fall 2014.

 Aug 2005 – May 2006